Robert Blennerhassett, of Ballycarty, Co.Kerry

 [O'Carroll, 2009, p.41].

-Robert was alive during
+was still alive during

-the 1641 Rebellion
+the 1641 Rebellion,

 which began in Oct 1641.

-He and his son John
+In 1641, he and his son John are both living

-Ballycarty Castle
+Ballycarty Castle.

-to the rebels in Nov 1641.
+to the rebels in Nov 1642.

-He died before 1654, when his son John
+Robert died before 1654, when his son John

 has inherited.